Last Updated August 19th, 2023 at 09:37 am by Lisa

 You will need to do some research on how many calories your dog needs per day based on your dog's activity level and your dog's weight.
 There are so many factors to consider that will vary due to the breed, size, age, and activity of your pet.
 My dog needs about 400 calories a day and is a small dog weighing just 11 pounds.

-DISCLAIMER: Seek the advice of a good vet, I am a food blogger and not able to provide any medical advice or comment on your dog's health needs or situation.
+DISCLAIMER: Seek the advice of a good vet, I am a food blogger and not able to provide any medical advice or comment on your dog's needs or situation.
 This recipe is not meant to be all your dog consumes in their daily diet.
+You have to choose what are the pros and cons of making your own dog food!

-Dog owners do get really concerned about feeding their dogs human food and scraps.
-I just had a really long chat with Sassy's vet at her annual health check-up.
-Each dog is totally unique.
-Some have food sensitivities, easily get upset tummies and some have digestive issues, so regular commercial food is best for those dogs.
+Dog owners can be concerned about feeding their dogs human food and scraps.
+I had a long chat with Sassy's vet at her annual check-up.
+The truth is , each dog is totally unique.
+Some have food sensitivities, easily get upset tummies and some have digestive issues, so regular commercial food might be best for those dogs.
+Other dogs can eat most anything without a problem.

-Best advice is to slowly introduce new foods to our dogs.
-We want to keep our pets healthy and food changes can cause issues to their digestive tract.
-All dogs are unique, what works for one won't work for another.
+The best advice is to slowly introduce new foods to our dogs.
+Food changes can cause issues to their digestive tract.
+What works for one won't work for another.
 Fresh dog food recipes have ingredients your dog might be trying for the first time so go slow, with small portions.
-Sassy could not handle chicken stock cooked into the rice, and wouldn't eat it due to her allergies, so I used beef stock or Better Than Bouillon when I make the rice and she loves it.
+Sassy could not handle chicken stock cooked into the rice, due to her allergies.
+So I use beef stock when I cook the rice, and she loves it.

 Use Up Extra Freezer Meat or Leftovers

-One tip I can share is you can use riced frozen vegetables.
-I have used packages of riced cauliflower, sweet potato, and broccoli.
-All work great, save time and are convenient, but they are a little more expensive.
-These will work great for dogs that can't chew well, are picky, don't each much food, or won't eat larger pieces of dog food.
+For convenience, try riced frozen vegetables!
+I have used packages of frozen riced cauliflower, sweet potato, and broccoli.
+The downside is, they are a little more expensive.
+And alternatively, are great for senior dogs that can't chew well, are picky or won't eat larger pieces of dog food.

-- Chicken (my dog is allergic, many dogs are)
+- Ground Chicken (my dog is allergic, many dogs are)

 - Fish